bricker0/choropleth_map/README.md

 # Make your choropleth map

-Use the properties window to change the following (letter relate to figure below)
+Use the properties window to change the following (letter related to figure below)

 a. select attribute
 b. color ramp